library-data-platform/ldp/doc/Admin_Guide.md

 data, for example `user_users`, and by deleting foreign key references to them from other tables.

-In the current development version of LDP, this anonymization process (though currently very limited) is enabled in new databases unless otherwise configured.
+In the current development version of LDP, this anonymization process, though currently very limited, is enabled in new databases unless otherwise configured.

-Databases created with LDP 1.0 must be configured to support anonymization by changing the `disable_anonymization` settings to `false` (see below).
+Databases created with LDP 1.0 must be configured to support anonymization by changing the `disable_anonymization` settings (see below).

-If it should be necessary to disable anonymization, this can be done by setting `disable_anonymization` to `true` in `ldpconf.json`, and by setting `disable_anonymization` to `TRUE` in the table `ldpconfig.general`.
+Anonymization can be disabled by setting `disable_anonymization` to `true` in `ldpconf.json`, and by setting `disable_anonymization` to `TRUE` in the table `ldpconfig.general`.
 Both are required to be set in order to disable anonymization.

 __WARNING:  LDP does not provide a way to anonymize the database after personal data have been loaded into it.
 For this reason, these